Subtropics: Rainfall

-Heating of the earth by the sun near the equator leads to large amounts of upward motion and convection winds along the monsoon trough or intertropical convergence zone.
+Heating of the earth by the sun near the equator leads to large amounts of upward motion and convection winds along the monsoon trough or Intertropical Convergence Zone.
 The upper-level divergence over the near-equatorial trough leads to air rising and moving away from the equator aloft.
 As the air moves towards the mid-latitudes, it cools, gets denser and sinks, which leads to subsidence near the 30th parallel of both hemispheres.
 This circulation is known as the Hadley cell and leads to the formation of the subtropical ridge.
 Many of the world's deserts are caused by these climatological high-pressure areas, within the subtropics.
 This regime is known as a semiarid/arid subtropical climate, which is generally in areas adjacent to powerful cold ocean currents.
 Examples of this climate are the coastal areas of Southern Africa and the west coast of South America.

 The humid subtropical climate is often on the western side of the subtropical high.
 Here, unstable tropical airmasses in summer bring convective overturning and frequent tropical downpours, and summer is normally the season of peak annual rainfall.
 In the winter (dry season) the monsoon retreats, and the drier trade winds bring more stable airmass and often dry weather, and frequent sunny skies.
-Areas that have this type of subtropical climate include Australia, Southeast Asia, and parts of South America.
+Areas that have this type of subtropical climate include Australia, the Indo-Gangetic Plain in South Asia, and parts of South America.
 In areas bounded by warm ocean like the southeastern United States and East Asia, tropical cyclones can contribute significantly to local rainfall within the subtropics.
 Japan receives over half of its rainfall from typhoons.

-The Mediterranean climate is a subtropical climate with a wet season in winter and a dry season in the summer.
-Regions with this type of climate include the rim lands of the Mediterranean Sea, southwestern Australia, parts of the west coast of South America around Santiago, the coastal areas of the lower west coast of the United States.
+The Mediterranean climate is a subtropical climate, usually found on the western side of continents, with a wet season in winter and a dry season in the summer.
+Regions with this type of climate include the rim lands of the Mediterranean Sea, southwestern Australia, parts of the west coast of South America around Santiago and the coastal areas of the lower west coast of the United States.

 Flora

 These climates do not routinely see hard freezes or snow due to winter on average being above freezing, which allows plants such as palms and citrus to flourish.
 As one moves toward the tropical side the slight winter cool season disappears, while at the poleward threshold of the subtropics the winters become cooler.
-Some crops which have been traditionally farmed in tropical climates, such as mango, litchi, and avocado, are also cultivated in the subtropics.
+Some crops which have been traditionally farmed in tropical climates, such as mango, lychee, avocado and aloe vera, are also cultivated in the subtropics.
 Pest control of the crops is easier than in the tropics, due to the cooler winters.

 Tree ferns (pteridophytes) are grown in subtropical areas, as are dracaena and yucca, and trees in the Taxaceae.
 Apple, pear and pomegranate also grow well in the subtropics.